salesforce-heroku-workshops/git-and-github-workshop/index.md

 <link href="index.css" rel="stylesheet" type="text/css">

-# <a id="top">Git workshop</a>
+# <a id="top">Git & Github tutorial</a>

-This workshop will give you an introduction to using the Git version control tool for managing changes to source code and configuration files.
-It will also cover collaborating in teams using Github public repositories.
+This tutorial will give you an introduction to using the Git version control tool, commonly used to managing changes to source code and configuration files in projects.
+The tutorial also covers collaborating in teams using Github public repositories.

 * [Chapter 1: Git overview](#chapter1)
 * [Chapter 2: Choose your git client](chapter02-choose-your-git-client.html)